Edmundo Mireles Jr.: Shootout

 In late 1985 and early 1986 two armed men had robbed a series of banks, and killed a number of people near Florida.
 The FBI assembled a stakeout team searching for the car they were believed to be travelling in.

 On April 11, 1986, the two suspects were sighted and forced off the road.
 Immediately, fierce shooting broke out between the two suspects and the eight FBI agents.
 Within minutes, Special Agents Jerry Dove and Benjamin P. Grogan were killed and five others were seriously injured.
-Edmundo Mireles was hit in his left arm, but fired back at them with a shotgun, hitting one of the perpetrators in the feet, and was himself wounded again.
+Edmundo Mireles was hit in his left arm, but fired back at them with a shotgun while lying wounded on the floor, hitting one of the perpetrators in the feet, and was himself wounded again.
 After the two had gotten into a police vehicle, Mireles stood up, went towards them and shot the two of them dead at short range with his personal .357 Magnum S&W Model 686 revolver.

 He collapsed shortly thereafter and was sent to the South Miami Hospital.
 His left arm remained impaired, but he returned to the service after a year of recovery and became an instructor at the FBI Academy in Quantico, Virginia.
 Later, he returned to his former Miami office and also served in the Omaha, Nebraska, Field Office.